Senate backs massive defense bill, targets China, sets Iran vote

 Despite growing tensions with Iran, the amendment is not expected to get the 60 votes needed to pass the Republican-controlled Senate.

 Among other provisions, the Senate NDAA requires detailed reporting from the Department of Defense to prevent transfers of sensitive technology to China or Russia, as well as reports on access to the Arctic.
 It also requires tighter screening of scholars seeking visas to the United States.

-The Senate’s passage of the NDAA comes as Trump prepares for a high-stakes meeting with Chinese President Xi Jinping in Osaka on Saturday on the sidelines of the G20.
+The Senate’s passage of the NDAA comes as Trump prepares for a high-stakes meeting with Chinese President Xi Jinping in Osaka, Japan, on Saturday on the sidelines of the Group of 20 summit.
 Many hope the meeting will help end a months-long trade war between the world’s top two economies.

+In Beijing on Friday, foreign ministry spokesman Geng Shuang expressed anger at the bill, saying the government had already made a protest to the United States about it.

+“Once the bill becomes law, it will harm Sino-U.S. relations, and interfere with, and damage, cooperation in some important areas,” Geng said.

+China urges the United States to objectively view its development and not allow any of the “negative China-related” content to become law, he added.

 The NDAA is still several steps from becoming law.
 The Senate version must be reconciled with a version expected to come up for a vote next month in the Democratic-controlled House of Representatives.

-And that compromise version, expected later this year, must pass both the Senate and House, and be signed into law by Trump.
+That compromise version, expected later this year, must pass both the Senate and House, and be signed into law by Trump.

 The Senate NDAA also includes an amendment to bar federal funds from going to Chinese state-owned companies such as CRRC, the world’s largest maker of passenger trains.